 Compared to the major tourist destinations in Egypt, Dahab is very relaxed.
 The people are friendly and willing to help wherever they can.
 Sure, they want you to eat in their restaurant and buy in their shop, but they’re not pushy or aggressive about it.
 Dahab used to be a favorite among hippie backpackers and this friendly, welcoming and laidback atmosphere is still felt today.

 Great for kids

 Egyptians and Bedouins alike love kids.
 And there is plenty to do for kids in Dahab.
 The central Lighthouse area offers a confined sandy area where kids can swim and play in the water.
 Our 4-year old loved to go snorkeling there.
-The Laguna is a lovely sandy area which is also great for swimming and The mountains are also a great place to spend time with your kids.
+Full face snorkel masks are becoming more popular in Dahab, but as divers we always think they look a bit silly.
+We prefer ‘old fashioned’ snorkel gear for our son.
+We’re so happy he loves the water and marine life just as much as we do!
+Dahab’s Laguna is a lovely sandy area which is also great for swimming and the mountains are also a great place to spend time with your kids.
 Kids will be amazed to see your Bedouin guide make tea and prepare food on an open fire.
 And in the mountains there’s ample space to run and discover.
 When your kids are a bit older they can try their hand at windsurfing, scuba diving or riding a quad.